 The Puy de Dôme is an extinct volcano in central France with a road that winds around the cone to the top and is the scene of the greatest duels in the Tour de France.

 It has become a road that belongs to the past because the construction of a railway line to ferry tourists to the top has meant the road is now closed.
 Or is it?

 Start in Clermont-Ferrand and take the D941-Avenue du Puy de Dôme out of town.
 The road rises straight out of town, climbing past shops and housing at first before leaving the urban confines with a series of wide hairpin bends.
 When the road straightens out at La Baraque keep going past the traffic lights and then at the Font de L’Arbre, turn right for the Puy de Dôme.

 From here you take matters into your own hands as the climb proper of the Puy de Dôme volcano cone starts.
 There’s a car park… and a gate with warning signs.
 Cyclists are not allowed to use the road but it seems to be tolerated or maybe just ignored if you go at the crack of dawn before the railway starts operating.
 From here it is about 4.5km at a steady 12%.

-The city has all the homogeneous features of French cities with chains of shops, shaded boulevards and Haussmannian architecture but there’s a difference with the black buildings like the cathedral which despite the city’s industrial heritage are not soot-stained but instead made from the local volcanic rock.
+The city has all the homogeneous features of French cities with chains of shops, shaded boulevards and Haussmannian architecture but there’s a difference with the black buildings like the cathedral which, despite the city’s industrial heritage, are not soot-stained but instead made from the local volcanic rock.
 That’s why you’re here and the volcano itself, the Puy de Dôme, sits high above the town.
-Its lacks the grace of Mount Fuji or the menace of Vesuvius, looming above the city like a part of the city’s industrial past, the giant chimney of a redundant factory.
+Its lacks the grace of Mount Fuji or the menace of Vesuvius, but looms above the city like a part of the city’s industrial past, the giant chimney of some redundant factory.